VSUrhuel/Mabolo-Dormitory-System/README.md

 - An *Event Attendance* record belongs to one *Event* and one *User*.
 - A *User* can attend many *Events* through *Event Attendance* records.
 - A *User* might have many *User Payable* records, representing outstanding payments for recurring fees.
-- A *User Payable* record belongs to one *User* and one *Regular Payable* record.
+- A *User Payable* record belongs to one *User*.

 ## Events Documentation
 ![Events Documentation](Resources/events_doc.png "Events Documentation")
 - This the first page of the events documentation embeeded on this repository.
 To view the complete copy of the documentation, the PDF copy can be accessed on this directory `Resources/Documentation-of-Events.pdf`.

-## How to Use the App?
+## 🚀 How to Use the App?
-- To use this application, follow the following steps.

 ### Prerequisite

-#### MySql Server
+#### 🛠 MySql Server
 ![MySql Server](Resources/MySql_Download.png "MySql Server")
 - You should have a **MySql community server**.
-If you don't have, you can download it here on their official website `https://dev.mysql.com/downloads/mysql/`.
-Once done downloading, follow the set up process then install.
+If you don't have it, you can download it from the [official website](https://dev.mysql.com/downloads/mysql/).
+Follow the setup process and install it.

-### Download Resources
+#### 📥 Download Resources
 ![Release Download](Resources/Reslease_Download.png "Release Download")
-- Visit this link `https://github.com/VSUrhuel/Mabolo-Dormitory-System/releases/tag/System` to download the release version of this app.
-Then click the `.msi`file, if prompted for warning, just disregard and continue the download.
+- Visit [this link](https://github.com/VSUrhuel/Mabolo-Dormitory-System/releases/tag/System) to download the release version of this app.
+Click the `.msi` file to download it.

 ![Database Download](Resources/Database_Download.png "Database Download")
-- In this repository, hover to the `Resources` folder and donwload the sql file `SystemDatabase`.
+- Navigate to the `Resources` folder in this repository and download the SQL file `SystemDatabase`.

 ### Set Up MySql
 ![SQL](Resources/sql2.png "SQL")
 - Open the MySql Workbench application.
-Then, click the plus icon beside the application text logo.
+Click the plus icon next to the application's text logo.

 ![SQL](Resources/sql1.png "SQL")
-- Type the connection name and take note of the following information, `hostname` and `username`.
+- Enter the connection name and note the `hostname` and `username`.

 ![SQL](Resources/sql3.png "SQL")
-- Click the database you have created.
-Then, hover to the `server` section, then click the `Data Import`, then in the import options, choose `Import from Self-Contained file`, then choose the directory where the downloaded `SystemDatabase` is located, generally, it is directly placed on the `Download` folder.
-Finally, click the `Import Progress` then hover to the bottom to click the `Start Import`.
+- Click the database you created.
+Go to the `server` section, click `Data Import`, select `Import from Self-Contained file`, then choose the directory where the downloaded `SystemDatabase` is located.
+Finally, click `Start Import`.

-- CONGRATS!!
-You have finished the MySql Set Up!
-Scroll down, for more, hahaha!
+- Congratulations!
+You have finished setting up MySql!
+Scroll down for more!

 ### Set Up Environment Variables
 ![Environment Variables](Resources/EnvironmentVariables.png "Environment Variables")
-- In your windows search, look for the `environment variables` settings, then hover to the `system variables`, then click the `add`.
+- In Windows search, look for `environment variables` settings.
+In `system variables`, click `add`.

-- Input these three `variable name` individually, `MYSQL_PASSWORD`, `MYSQL_SERVER`, `MYSQL_USERNAME` (strictly follow the names of these variable name), then their `variable value` is the corresponding value you have inputted in setting up your database.
+- Add these three `variable names` individually: `MYSQL_PASSWORD`, `MYSQL_SERVER`, `MYSQL_USERNAME` (follow these names strictly), and set their values to the corresponding values you entered when setting up your database.

 ![Information](Resources/Info.png "Information")
-- In cases where you forgot your server and username, you can view it by opening your database in workbench and clicking the `server` and hovering to `Manage Access Settings` then `Connection`, you can view there your `Hostname` which is the  `MYSQL_SERVER` value, the `username` which is the value for `MYSQL_USERNAME`.
+- If you forgot your server and username, you can view them by opening your database in workbench, clicking `server`, and going to `Manage Access Settings` > `Connection`.

-- The variable value for `MYSQL_PASSWORD` is your password that you have inputted the first time you use MySql, if you want to view or change by opening your database in workbench and clicking the `server` and hovering to `User and Privileges`.
+- The variable value for `MYSQL_PASSWORD` is the password you entered when you first used MySql.
+You can view or change it by opening your database in workbench and navigating to `server` > `User and Privileges`.

 ### Install
-- Finally, you can now run the installation process that you have downloaded in this GitHub link: `https://github.com/VSUrhuel/Mabolo-Dormitory-System/releases/tag/System`. **YOU CAN NOW USE THE APP**
+- Run the installation process downloaded from [this GitHub link](https://github.com/VSUrhuel/Mabolo-Dormitory-System/releases/tag/System). **You can now use the app!**

-## How to open using VS?
+## 🖥 How to Open Using Visual Studio?
 ![VS](Resources/vs.png "VS")
-- Just hover to this `code` at the top and click the `Open with Visual Studio`.
+- Click `code` at the top and select `Open with Visual Studio`.

-- To fully use this, you need to download various NutGet extensions, which includes but not limited to `MySql`, `Xunit`, and `MySql Connector`.
-However, it can easily be downloaded in NutGet Packages.
+- To fully utilize this, download various NutGet extensions, including but not limited to `MySql`, `Xunit`, and `MySql Connector`.
+These can be easily downloaded in NutGet Packages.

-- For `GunaUI`, do **NOT** download it in NutGet package, manually download the `dll` file and add manually add it to the reference of the project.
-You can download the `GunaUI.dll` on this repository.
+- For `GunaUI`, **DO NOT** download it from NutGet package.
+Manually download the `dll` file and add it to the project's references.
+You can download the `GunaUI.dll` from this repository.

-### ENJOY USING THE APP!
+### ENJOY USING THE APP! 🎉

+## Contributing

+Thank you for considering contributing to this project!
+Your contributions are greatly appreciated.
+Here are some ways you can contribute:

+1. **Report Bugs**: If you encounter any bugs or issues, please [open an issue](https://github.com/yourusername/yourproject/issues) on GitHub.

+2. **Suggest Features**: Have an idea for a new feature?
+[Open an issue](https://github.com/yourusername/yourproject/issues) and share your thoughts.

+3. **Submit Pull Requests**: Fork the repository, make your changes, and submit a pull request for review.

+4. **Provide Feedback**: Share your thoughts and suggestions in the project's [issues section](https://github.com/yourusername/yourproject/issues).

+5. **Spread the Word**: Help others discover this project by sharing it on social media or with your peers.

+Thank you for your interest and support! 🚀

+## Developer Credits

+This project is developed and maintained by:

+**John Rhuel Laurente**
+*BS in Computer Science, 2nd Year*
+Visayas State University

+---